Devendra0047/Real-Time-Recommendation-System/README.md

 Evaluate the model using RMSE.

 Serving Recommendations:
-Create a Flask web server with an endpoint /recommend to get recommendations for a user.
+Create a Flask web server with an endpoint /recommendation to get user recommendations.
-Generate recommendations by predicting interactions for all items and sorting them
+Generate recommendations by predicting interactions for all items and sorting them.